mklimek1/technicalwriting/# How Technical Writers can contribute t.md

 Overall, being a technical writer for open-source projects requires a high degree of independence, adaptability, and self-motivation, as well as a passion for working collaboratively with a global community of developers and users.

-### Here are some questions to consider when deciding if you would be a good fit for open-source technical writing versus working as a technical writer for a software company:
+### Here are some questions to consider when deciding if you would be a good fit for open-source technical writing versus working as a technical writer for a software company

 1. How much do you value collaboration and community involvement?
 If you enjoy working with a team and contributing to a project that has a wider impact, open-source technical writing may be a good fit for you.
 If you prefer working within the structure of a single company and contributing to internal projects, a full-time technical writing role at a software company may be a better fit.
 2. Are you comfortable with self-directed work?